robot-tools/iconograph/README.md

 device to allocate to a LABEL=PERSISTENT filesystem.
 If the inner image uses persistent.py, this filesystem will be automatically mounted.

+## Module API

+Modules are passed the following long-style arguments:

+`--chroot-path` specifies the absolute path to the root of the debootstrap chroot that will become the root filesystem of the inner image.

 ## Manifests

 Clients download a manifest file to determine available images and to verify